markdown-extended/mde-service/README.md

 ### Versions information

-Each response of the API will have a `X-API-Version` header with the current API version number.
+Each response of the API will have a `API-Version` header with the current API version number.
 You can use it to check that you are still working with the right version.

-If a content parsing happens, the response will also have a `X-MDE-Version` header with the version number of the MarkdownExtended parser used.
+If a content parsing happens, the response will also have a `MDE-Version` header with the version number of the MarkdownExtended parser used.
 This reference should be a release of the package
 <http://github.com/piwi/markdown-extended>.